Pranay2000/Pranay2000/README.md

 ### I am a Developer!
 - Strong Leadership Skills | Good Analytical and Interpersonal skills | Team Player
 - Area of Expertise
-- > Exceptional coding Skills in Java and C++.
-I am passionate about Software Development, Android App Development, Cloud Services with an interest in Open Source Domain.
+- > Exceptional coding Skills in Java.
+I am passionate about Software Development with good understanding of Spring Boot, Android Development, Python, Data Engineering concepts and database knowledge in MySQL.
 - Career Objective
 - > Aiming to gain a multi-disciplinary understanding of various problems around the world.
-- Graduating from UPES in 2022.
+- 2022 Graduate from University of Petroleum and Energy Studies (UPES).
 - ⚡ I like to play various games like Basketball, Football which stimulates mental awareness and keeps me fit.
 ------------------------------